 Discounts for US Military, First Responders, & Seniors

 Q: Does LV AUDIO & CUSTOMS offer any upfront discounts for US Military, First Responders, & Senior citizen

 A: We certainly do!
 Our discounts will be applied at the time of sale for any US Military Service Member with their proper credentials, First Responders & Senior citizens with proper ID.
 The range of discounts available will be determined by purchase category i.e. installed with us, or cash & carry!
 LV AUDIO & CUSTOMS offers 10%-20% discount.
 Terms and conditions for Military folks are outlined in the www.lvaudiocustoms.com/on-sale-now-2/ on our website, please read full terms & conditions including exclusions.
-As a policy we will not combine this discount to items on clearance, web specials, or items on sale, LABOR, package deals, services for sale on the daily deal sites; GROUPON , AMAZON, or LivingSocial.
+As a policy, we will not combine this discount with items on clearance, web specials, or items on sale, LABOR, package deals, services for sale on the daily deal sites; GROUPON, AMAZON, or LivingSocial.

 Minimum labor Rate vs. Flat rate for Installations

 A: The minimum hourly shop rate is $85.00 Per hour but this does not qualify in all situations, for instance, our Custom labor rate is $115 Per Hour.
 European, Exotic & other luxury vehicles will be quoted on a case by case basis.